jvassev/ansinetes/README.md

 # Recommended workflow
 The project directory fully captures the cluster config state including the Ansible scripts and Kubernetes customization.
 You can keep it under source control.
 You can later change the playbooks and/or the `hosts` file.
 The `ansinetes` script is guaranteed to work with somewhat modified project defaults.

 I also prefer naming the ansible hosts in order not to deal with IPs.
-The kubelets assigns a label "ansinetes:{name}" to the nodes for usability.
+The kubelets assigns a label "ansible_hostname:{name}" to the nodes for usability.
 But really, every way is the right way as long as the hosts file contains the required groups.

 # Why use ansinetes?
 You would find ansinetes useful if you: